 Other Sites Associated with the Lords and Princes of Wales:

 During excavations near the eleventh-century motte and bailey castle in 1993, pottery and the remains of a rectangular hall were found, dating to the thirteenth and fourteenth centuries.
 The excavations revealed that the hall had been altered later in its existence.
-As contemporary documents state that building work took place at Abergwyngregyn llys’s hall and chamber, this suggests the original may have been found.
+As contemporary documents record building work on the hall state that building work took place at Abergwyngregyn llys’s hall and chamber, this suggests the original may have been found.

 The large granite monolith at Cilmeri marks the spot where it is believed Prince Llywelyn ap Gruffudd, the last native prince of Wales, was killed in a skirmish with the English in 1282.